The definition of key account management

 The role of key account managers

-Key account managers lead the client relationship with your most valued accounts.
-They learn about client challenges and needs and use those insights to come up with new ideas to create mutual benefit.
+They partner with a company's most valuable clients to understand their challenges and needs and use those insights to come up with new ideas to create mutual benefit.

-By following a systematic approach to creating action plans they identify opportunities for growth.
+By following a systematic approach to creating action plans they identify opportunities for growth and mutual benefit.

-And prevent risks of client's leaving (like competitors sniffing around).
+And they prevent the risk of clients leaving (like stopping competitors sniffing around).

 Establishing influential business relationships with decision-makers is a primary goal.
-That's how decisions get made and budgets approved.
+That's how budgets are approved and things get done.

-Key account managers also coordinate any internal resources needed to achieve their plans.
-Communication improves, friction reduces, and consistency increases across products, prices, processes and locations.
+Key account managers also coordinate any internal resources needed to achieve their plans and ..

 Implementing key account management